bacalhau-project/bacalhau/docs/running-node/observability.md

 ---
 # Observability

-Bacalhau supports the three main 'pillars' of observability - logging, metrics and tracing.
+Bacalhau supports the three main 'pillars' of observability - logging, metrics, and tracing.
 Bacalhau uses the [OpenTelemetry Go SDK](https://github.com/open-telemetry/opentelemetry-go) for metrics and tracing, which can be configured using the [standard environment variables](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md).
 Exporting metrics and traces can be as simple as setting the `OTEL_EXPORTER_OTLP_PROTOCOL` and `OTEL_EXPORTER_OTLP_ENDPOINT` environment variables.
 Custom code is used for logging as the [OpenTelemetry Go SDK currently doesn't support logging](https://github.com/open-telemetry/opentelemetry-go#project-status).

 ## Logging
 Logging in Bacalhau outputs in human-friendly format to stderr at `INFO` level by default, but this can be changed by two environment variables: